oval-group/mlogger/README.md

 ## Usage

 There are two types of objects in this package: `Experiment` and `Metric`.
-An `Experiment` instance serves as an interface, and all `Metric` objects are rattached to it (see the example below).
+An `Experiment` instance serves as an interface, and all `Metric` objects are reattached to it (see the example below).

 Each metric has an `update` method that updates its internal state (e.g. current elapsed time for a `TimerMetric`, cumulated average for an `AvgMetric`), and a `reset` method to re-initialize it.
 The result of each metric can be fetched by the `Experiment` through the `log` methods.
 Note that calling `log` allows to store the result of a metric in the `Experiment` but does *not* reset the metric.